Organic Coffee Beans

 There was, of course, a time where all farming - be it wheat, grain, tea, or coffee was organic.
 These days, however.
 ‘Organic’ is a certification given to products that are, at least, 95% free of any synthetic substances such as most pesticides, herbicides, and fertilisers.
 Here at The Kent and Sussex Tea and Coffee Company, where applicable, we aim for an even higher, if not free of any synthetic substance altogether.

 This, in turn, maintains mother nature through the conservation of soils and water sources, as well as caring for those who work at coffee farms and estates.
 This is because, like the plants themselves, workers are also subjected to these fundamentally unhealthy substances.
 Although, generally speaking, the term ‘Organic’ only caters to ensuring that coffees do not come into contact with man-made pesticides, herbicides, and fertilisers, its environmentally-friendly results likewise help to maintain the world we all so proudly share.
-Alas, choosing organic is choosing an improved quality of bean.
+Alas, choosing organic farming is choosing an improved quality of coffee bean.
 It is also choosing to look after the planet, and ultimately, all those who inhabit it.

 Similar to our wide selection of Organic Teas, any of our coffee products certified organic must adhere to strict EU regulation, which is notably robust and uniform across much of Europe.
 Each container of coffee is checked and sampled, and if a particular coffee fails inspection, the container is then resealed and returned to the country of origin.